 The practice had suitable emergency resuscitation equipment in accordance with guidance issued by the Resuscitation Council UK.
 This included face masks for both adults and children.
 Oxygen and medicines for use in an emergency were available.
 Records completed showed regular checks were done to ensure the equipment and emergency medicine was safe to use.
+However, we noted that although the practice kept adrenaline ampoules, there were no syringes or needles available for use in an emergency.
+There was also no portable suction device.
+We discussed this with the practice management team who ordered these immediately.
+We received confirmation after the inspection that these items were now in place at the practice.

 Records showed staff regularly completed training in emergency resuscitation and basic life support including the use of the automatic external defibrillator (AED).
 An AED is a portable electronic device that analyses life threatening irregularities of the heart and delivers an electrical shock to attempt to restore a normal heart rhythm.
 Staff we spoke with demonstrated they knew how to respond if a person suddenly became unwell.